 Another method involves combining different (POP3 only) accounts into a single PST file so that Outlook doesn’t have to load different PST files that make it slower.
-To speed up MS Outlook, check our article on how to combine multiple Outlook Inbox(es).
+Do check our article on how to combine multiple Outlook Inbox(es).

 To (auto) archive a folder, right-click on the folder and select Properties.
 Go to the Auto Archive tab (see image below).
 Set up: (a) threshold for archiving; and (b) the folder where you want the old items to be archived.
 You may specify additional settings or even use the default one.

-Do note that until you set up Auto Archive, MS Outlook will not optimize folders in PST files.
+Do note that until you set up Auto Archive, Microsoft Outlook will not optimize folders in PST files.
 This explains how to optimize MS Outlook for speed.

 If you have any further tips, please share with us.